FFFSTANZA/FoloCharge/VENDOR_DETECTION_SUMMARY.md

 - ✅ Works entirely client-side
 - ✅ Is fully documented and tested

-This feature eliminates the need for manual vendor configuration and ensures consistent, reliable data processing across all FoloCharge modules, regardless of the charger manufacturer or log format.
+This feature eliminates the need for manual vendor configuration and ensures consistent, reliable data processing across all Folonite DMS modules, regardless of the charger manufacturer or log format.